Introducing the

 To register a team the submission must be completed by a teacher or staff member.
 We require information that includes which School the students will be representing, the name of the person making the submission, contact email and phone number.

-A submission is for either the next coming Term, or for all remaining terms in the year at a 40.0% discount.
-Team substitutes are submitted as extra to the team submission with a max of two substitutes per team.
+A submission is for either the next coming Term, or for all remaining terms in the year at a 25.0% discount.
+Team substitutes are included in the price with a max of two substitutes per team.

 There is no limit to how many teams and students can play for each school.